SPEAKERS

 RELIGIOUS & PSYCHEDELIC STUDIES SCHOLAR

-Robert Forte is a scholar of the History and Psychology of Religion who for the last 40 years has focused on the ancient and modern use and abuse of psychedelic drugs, what are now called “entheogens” in some contexts.
-Since 1983 he has conducted underground research into the effects of MDMA, and on the use of ayahuasca with cancer patients in natural settings in Peru.
+Robert Forte is a scholar of the history and psychology of religion, with a focus spanning over four decades on the ancient and modern use—and misuse—of psychedelic substances, now often referred to as entheogens in spiritual contexts.
+Since 1983, he has conducted underground research on the effects of MDMA and worked with cancer patients using ayahuasca in natural settings in Peru.

 • Dr. Jonathan Leighton